FREE Bird Strike DNA Testing: Transport Canada Pilot Project

 50 Stone Road East, Guelph, ON, N1G 2W1

 DNA results will be provided to both the organization which submitted the remains, as well as directly to Transport Canada.
 We look forward to the results.
-Any feedback or comments on this pilot project are welcome.
+Any feedback or comments on this pilot project are welcome and can be addressed to Devon.